Consolidated Omnibus Budget Reconciliation Act of 1985: Coordination of coverage

+COBRA coverage is typically temporary and individuals may be required to pay the full premium for the coverage, including the portion previously paid by the employer.
+The duration of COBRA coverage can vary depending on the specific qualifying event and the state in which the individual resides.
+Employers that provide COBRA qualified insurance are required to provide information about rights and coverage options to individuals eligible for coverage under the plan.

 Subsidy under federal stimulus

 Only 10% of Americans eligible for COBRA insurance in 2006 used it, many because they were unable to afford to pay the full premium after their job loss.
 While some employers may voluntarily help subsidize or fully cover the cost of COBRA insurance as part of a termination or exit package, it is more common for the ex-employee to cover the entire cost.